How to choose your women's hardshell jacket?

-Waterproofing is obviously the most crucial factor when choosing a women's waterproof jacket.
-It is measured in millimetres (mm), indicating how much rainfall the fabric can withstand before letting water through.
-For mountain activities where weather conditions can be challenging, opt for a jacket with a waterproofing rating of at least 10,000 mm.
-Our Ultrashell® membrane offers a waterproofing rating of 20,000 mm for optimal protection even in extreme conditions.
+Waterproofness is obviously the most crucial factor when choosing a women's waterproof jacket.
+It is measured in millimetres (mm), indicating the amount of rainfall the fabric can withstand before letting water through.
+For mountain activities where weather conditions can be challenging, go for a jacket with a waterproofness rating of at least 10,000 mm. go for a jacket with a waterproofness rating of at least 10,000 mm.
+Our Ultrashell® membrane offers a waterproofness rating of 20,000 mm for optimal protection even in extreme conditions.

 Breathability

 Breathability is the fabric's ability to allow water vapour (sweat) to pass from the inside to the outside.
-A breathable jacket is essential to prevent the build-up of perspiration inside, which could leave you damp and uncomfortable.
-Breathability is generally measured in grams (g) of water vapour that the fabric can release per square metre over 24 hours (g/m²/24h).
-A good level of breathability starts at 10,000 g/m²/24h, but for intense activities, a breathability of 20,000 g/m²/24h or more is recommended.
+A breathable jacket is essential to prevent moisture build-up inside, which could leave you feeling damp and uncomfortable.
+Breathability is generally measured in grams (g) of water vapour the fabric can release per square metre over 24 hours (g/m²/24h).
+A good breathability level starts at 10,000 g/m²/24h, but for intense activities, a breathability of 20,000 g/m²/24h or more is recommended.

 Weight and compressibility

-If you plan to carry your rain jacket in a backpack, opt for a jacket lightweight and compactable.
-It is an ideal feature for a women's hiking jacket or trail running.
-They can be easily stowed in a pocket or bag without taking up much space.
+If you plan to carry your rain jacket in a backpack, go for a jacket lightweight and compactable.
+It is an ideal characteristic for a women's hiking jacket or on trail.
+They can easily be stowed in a pocket or bag without taking up much space.

 Useful features

-The lateral ventilation zips are a real asset for improving the breathability of your women's hardshell jacket during intense activities.
-The presence of multiple practical and easily accessible pockets is also an advantage for stowing your gear quickly.
-Waterproof zips and taped seams are essential to prevent water from seeping through when rain is heavy.
+Side ventilation zips are a real asset for improving the breathability of your women's hardshell jacket during intense activities.
+Multiple practical, easy-access pockets are also a bonus for quickly stowing your gear.
+Waterproof zip closures and taped seams are essential to prevent water from seeping through in heavy rain.

 The different types of waterproof-breathable membranes